qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/index.rst

 Statistical Analysis to Justify Clinical Trial Sample Size Tutorial
 -------------------------------------------------------------------

 The goal of this tutorial is to demonstrate how to analyse public data similar to that one may obtain from one’s own proposed study; and use this to find the minimum sample size needed for appropriate/sufficient statistical power.
 This will allow relevant conclusions to be drawn for the minimum clinical trial size in one’s actual (own) study.
 The information obtained using this public data will therefore allow justification of the clinical trial format, and strengthen e.g. grant applications.

 This tutorial is based on Casals-Pascual et al 2020 and will be analysing the same data, to reproduce the figures and statistics found in the paper [1]_ .
-The tutorial continues on from the `Retrieving Public Data for Own Analysis Tutorial` (see under redbiom) and expects that you can find the example data from study 1629, using the Qiita redbiom plugin.
+The tutorial continues on from the `Retrieving Public Data for Own Analysis Tutorial` (found under redbiom) and expects that you can find the example data from study 1629, using the Qiita redbiom plugin.

 To reproduce the figures and results in Casals-Pascual et al 2020 we first need to process the raw data from study 1629 to obtain an Alpha_diversity artifact and a Beta_diverstiy artifact for the data.
 This stage of the tutorial will be completed within the Qiita processing interface, though note that it could be completed in QIIME 2 instead.
 We will also need the Metadata artifact from the original study.
-The second half of the process, producing the figures can then be completed either in python or in R.
+The second half of the process, producing the figures can then be completed using either python or R.

 Set up
 ~~~~~~